 First impressions are important.
-For-profit and nonprofit organizations alike have a responsibility to present themselves authentically and accurately to their potential and current stakeholders.
+For-profit and nonprofit organizations alike have a responsibility to present themselves authentically.

 Appearance is a significant component to creating that first impression.
 Whether it’s a website, business card, or printed material, how your brand looks is a reflection of your purpose, your mission, and your why.
 A brand isn’t just a logo or tagline, however.
 It’s not a corporate identity system, and it’s not a product, service or company.
 It’s defined by individuals, not by companies.
 And while you can’t control individual opinions, you can influence collective opinions through the authentic visual and verbal story you tell.
 When enough individuals digest your story and message to arrive at the same gut feeling, you have a brand.